tendermint/tendermint/spec/abci++/abci++_basic_concepts_002_draft.md

 With ABCI++, an Application may decide to keep using the next-block execution model;
 however the new methods introduced, `PrepareProposal` and `ProcessProposal` allow for a new execution model, called _same-block execution_.
-An Application implementing this execution model, upon receiving a raw proposal via `PrepareProposal` and potentially modifying the list of transactions, the Application fully executes the resulting prepared proposal as though it was the decided block.
+An Application implementing this execution model, upon receiving a raw proposal via `RequestPrepareProposal` and potentially modifying its transaction list, fully executes the resulting prepared proposal as though it was the decided block.
 The results of the block execution are used as follows:

 * the Application keeps the events generated and provides them if `FinalizeBlock` is finally called on this prepared proposal.